Call of Duty (video game): Development

+Music

+The music for the game was created by Michael Giacchino and was originally released in 2003 as the Call Of Duty Official Soundtrack Sampler CD, part of the game's pre-order from EB Games in Europe.
+The music was later released in the United States in 2005 as part of the Deluxe Edition, which included Call of Duty: United Offensive.
+An additional composition, "Age Of War" by Justin Skomarovsky, was commissioned for the intro cinematic leading into the "Call Of Duty" main title.

 Reception

 Critical reception

-Call of Duty received "critical acclaim", according to review aggregator Metacritic.
+Call of Duty received "universal acclaim", according to review aggregator website Metacritic.
 It won several "Game of the Year" awards for 2003 from several reviewers.

 During the 7th Annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), it was honored "Game of the Year" of 2003 by the Academy of Interactive Arts & Sciences; it also received awards for "Computer Game of the Year" and "Computer First Person Action Game of the Year", along with being nominated for "Outstanding Innovation in Computer Gaming", "Outstanding Achievement in Original Music Composition", and "Outstanding Achievement in Sound Design".
+Awards), Call of Duty was honored "Game of the Year" of 2003 by the Academy of Interactive Arts & Sciences; it also won awards for "Computer Game of the Year" and "Computer First-Person Action Game of the Year", along with nominations for "Outstanding Innovation in Computer Gaming", "Outstanding Achievement in Original Music Composition", and "Outstanding Achievement in Sound Design".

 GameSpot named it the best computer game of October 2003.

 Computer Games Magazine named Call of Duty the sixth-best computer game of 2003, and the editors wrote, "This game ups the ante in the WWII shooter arena, and makes everything that has come before it seem as outdated as France's army."
 The editors of Computer Gaming World presented Call of Duty with their 2003 "Shooter of the Year" award.
 They remarked, "Call of Duty won this category without a shot fired—there simply was no debate."
 It was also nominated for "Best Game" at the 2004 Game Developers Choice Awards.
 While it did not receive that award, it did win Infinity Ward the "Rookie Studio of the Year".
 Chuck Russom was also presented with the "Excellence in Audio" award for his work on the game.

 IGN rated the game 9.3/10, with reviewer Dan Adams saying "You have to love a game that glues you to your seat and keeps you interested...
 A thrilling piece of software that action fans should grab a hold of and love fiercely."
 His only negative critique was on the short length of the game, which many reviewers pointed out.

 The N-Gage version got "mixed or average reviews" on the site Metacritic.